 I’ve been making refrigerator sweet pickles for years, and we love them.
 Then we decided we had to try to make our own zesty dills.
 Thankfully, it was just as easy as making the sweet version!

 I started with Annie’s recipe, and added a few things to make them zestier.
 I also like to add onions and carrots for a little color, and for another way to use up some summer produce.

-You can eat them after two days.
+It doesn’t take long to make the brine and prepare the pickles for the refrigerator.
+Once they are in the fridge, you can eat them after two days.
 They will get more flavorful if you let them sit in the fridge for a few extra days before opening.

 Since they aren’t canned, refrigerator pickles aren’t going to last forever.
 You should be able to store them in the refrigerator for about 2-3 weeks before they start to get a little soft.
 Of course, ours don’t last that long, so we don’t usually have that problem! :)

 Note: Since these are not canned, they are not shelf stable.
 These pickles do have to be stored in the refrigerator.

 Type of Cucumbers to Use